Best Credit Cards For Public Transit In Canada

 Instant approval: Yes

-Many people just prefer a credit card that has no annual fee.
-And for transit, the Tangerine Money-Back Credit Card offers 2% cash back on transit.
+Many people prefer a credit card that has no annual fee.
+The Tangerine Money-Back Credit Card is a no-fee card that lets you select which categories earn you an increased cash back rate of 2%.

-You get to pick 2 categories if you get your rewards as a statement credit, or 3 if you plop them into a Tangerine Savings account.
-You’ll earn 0.5% cash back on all other purchases.
+You get to pick two categories if you get your rewards as a statement credit, or three if you deposit them into a Tangerine Savings account.
+You'll earn 0.5% cash back on all other purchases.

 3.7 Genius Rating